 In the new episode from The Lighthouse, Brian Eno speaks about his visual art practice in conversation with curator and historian Hans-Ulrich Obrist.
 With this companion blog post, you can follow along as the two delve deep into Eno’s bold visual explorations.

 Brian Eno has been re-writing the rule book for the past five decades.
 As a musician, composer, producer, and visual artist he has and continues to innovate.
-The Lighthouse, his collaboration with Sonos Radio, echoes several of the concepts which have defined his work as a musician, producer, and visual artist, from open-minded experimentation and the sensory overlaps between sound and vision, to the use of technology to explore new forms of creativity.
+The Lighthouse, his collaboration with Sonos Radio, echoes several of the concepts which have defined his work as a musician, producer, and visual artist, from open-minded experimentation and the sensory overlaps between sound and vision to the use of technology to explore new forms of creativity.
 But the collaboration is also a bold step forward, using a treasure trove of unreleased work and random generation to construct novel worlds of sound.

-In an exclusive program for Sonos Radio, Eno guides us through the inspirations behind The Lighthouse.
+In an exclusive programme for Sonos Radio, Eno guides us through the inspirations behind The Lighthouse.
 Interviewed by curator and critic Hans-Ulrich Obrist, they touch on everything from childhood dreams of tape recorders to music as part of an infinite process.
 To listen to their full conversation, click here.

 “Unlike many people who left art school and went into music, I also carried on doing visual art.
 And I noticed that gradually the two different practices were drawing closer together.
-At a certain point, I realized that I wanted to make music that was kind of like painting, and I want to make paintings that were sort of like music.
+At a certain point, I realised that I wanted to make music that was kind of like painting and I want to make paintings that were sort of like music.
 So I think it was all to do with the understanding of time, really.
 What happens if you have a picture that changes very slowly?
 It’s different when something is changing.
 It asks you to stay and look at it for longer.
 And so I started really playing around with light.”

 “One of the things I like doing is taking technology that exists for a given reason and finding something else to do with it.”